drand/drand/README.md

 # Drand - A Distributed Randomness Beacon Daemon

+(drand has originally be implemented within the [DEDIS organization]( https://github.com/dedis), and is now under the drand organization).

 Drand (pronounced "dee-rand") is a distributed randomness beacon daemon written in [Golang](https://golang.org/).
 Servers running drand can be linked with each other to produce collective, publicly verifiable, unbiasable, unpredictable